 Simmer all the ingredient on low for five to 10 minutes, strain out any chunks, and chill.
 The spicy elements in this drink — the ginger, cayenne, and cinnamon — will get your nose running, while the honey will keep the mucus from building back up.

-For Your Itchy Eyes
+For Your Itchy Eyes from a Cold

 Often, itchy eyes are a symptom of allergies rather than the common cold.
 Still, you could be suffering both at once, so here are a few solutions to your eye irritation: